 - Kitah Gan (Kindergarten) & Kital Alef (1st Grade)

-The JLC teaches liturgical (siddur) based Hebrew in each grade level.
+The JLC teaches both liturgical (siddur) based and conversational Hebrew in each grade level.
 The Hebrew and Tefillah curriculum is specific to each grade level and combines both Hebrew language acquisition and practice for fluency in the weekday and Shabbat Tefillot.
 Tefillah is incorporated throughout the curriculum of each grade level within the JLC.
-Please reference the Parent Toolbox, for your child’s grade level to see what Tefillot are being studied in their class.

 There are approximately 2 to 3 planned JLC family programs per year.
 Family programs often take place during JLC hours and sometimes in collaboration with Temple Beth Am’s programming department.